 \end{figure}

-While the party system was mostly intact during the 2011 election, the next four years prior to the 2015 election saw the rise of two entry parties - one of which is very populist.
-Podemos is a new populist party that arose from the anti-austerity movements and founded by political scientist Pablo Iglesias.
-Iglesias brought experience working with populist governments in Venezuela \citep{pais_fundacion_2014} and Bolivia \citep{iglesiashuff}.
+While the party system remained intact during the 2011 election, the next four years prior to the 2015 election saw the rise of two entry parties - one of which, Podemos, is very populist.
+Podemos arose from the anti-austerity movements and was founded by political scientist Pablo Iglesias.
+Iglesias brought to Spain experience working with populist governments in Venezuela \citep{pais_fundacion_2014} and Bolivia \citep{iglesiashuff}.

 \par

 Iglesias' purpose in creating a new party was to introduce a leftist party that embodied the will of the people.
 His populist philosophy can be seen in his scholarly work in which he cites Ernesto Laclau's seminal work \citep{laclau2005populist} on populism frequently \citep{errejon2007regreso, iglesias2008devolviendo, iglesias2009multitud, iglesias2014clases}.
 The conditions for a new party were extremely ripe following the bait-and-switch of the PSOE and the sustained economic crisis.
-As can be seen in Figure \ref{spainpsi} both \textit{PSI} and \textit{Party Strength} decreased prior to the 2015 elections.
+As can be seen in Figure \ref{spainPSI} both \textit{PSI} and \textit{Party Strength} decreased prior to the 2015 elections.
 In both the local and national elections of 2015, Podemos, and another new party (Ciudadanos) made major gains shifting the system from two major parties to four with Podemos the third largest party.

 \par

 Because of the fragmentation in the party system of the 2015 election, no government was formed and elections were held again in mid-2016.
 As can be seen in Table \ref{spainvotes} the new parties' (Podemos and Ciudadanos) as well as PSOE's electoral gains were largely unchanged with the center-right PP making modest gains.
 Spain demonstrates how populist parties can enter into a well institutionalized system.
 For populist parties to enter a well institutionalized system to the extent of Spain, the country likely must undergo fairly extreme economic duress \textit{and} some ruling party must shift from their programmatic alignment with their voting base.
-Spain demonstrates that these conditions opened the door for a new populist party to enter but, as to this day, this new populist party's success appears to have a relatively low ceiling.
+Spain demonstrates that these conditions opened the door for a new populist party to enter but, as to this day, this new populist party's success appears to have a relatively low ceiling, as expected by the theory.
 It remains to be seen whether a party, such as Podemos, can rely heavily on strong populist rhetoric and compete with institutionalized parties.

 \begin{table}[!htbp] \centering